annguyenwasd/annguyenwasd/assets/blog/local-domain-name-local-ssl-with-dev-nginx/index.md

 ---
-title: Local domain name & local ssl with dev-nginx
+title: Local domain name & local SSL with dev-nginx
 date: 2020-04-19
 ---

-Every time we start a project with following url: **http://localhost:PORT**, right?
-Have you ever think about another way to access local development url, like
+Every time we start a project with the following URL: **http://localhost:PORT**, right?
+Have you ever thought about another way to access local development URL, like
 **https://project-local.com** or **https://cool-project.dev**.
 If this is your problem, I'll show you a solution: **[dev-nginx](https://github.com/guardian/dev-nginx)**

-Install instructions and commands are explained very detail in **[its repo page](https://github.com/guardian/dev-nginx)**.
+Install instructions and commands are explained in very detail in **[its repo page](https://github.com/guardian/dev-nginx)**.
 In this post, I'll show you how to setup

 #### Step 1: Config file
-You can save file this anywhere, but save inside project root folder is da-best, other developer can use your config file.
+You can save the config file anywhere, but save inside the project root folder is da-best, other developers can use your config file.

 ```yml
 #nginx.yml